Scaling properties of scale-free networks in degree-thresholding renormalization flows: Conclusion

-The scaling function used in this Letter is similar in spirit to the Refs.~\cite{Radicchi2008,Radicchi2009,Chen2021}, by comparison, our work is carried out on DTR renormalization techniques with fewer external constraints.
-Specifically, we study the statistical properties of some representative observables of scale-free networks under the DTR transformation.
-In the context of FSS analysis, we find a universal scaling method that always yields observed data collapse at different network sizes.
-Most importantly, our results show that for a particular scale-free network, the observables of both itself and its subnetworks share the same universal class critical exponent, $\alpha = 1$, which implies that downscaled networks could also be applied to perform finite-size scaling and the critical exponent can be determined from a single snapshot of the topology.
-From the perspective of the application, the critical exponent obtained here can be used as the foundation for predicting the epidemic spreading threshold of the large-scale network, which has important guiding significance for reducing the time complexity of the large-scale numerical simulation.
+Furthermore, our results also show that some observables deviate from the pure scaling behavior in DTR flows due to the finite-size effect of networks.
+Interestingly, in the context of FSS analysis, we find a scaling function that always yields observed data collapse at different network sizes. {Specifically, for BA scale-free networks with different initial sizes, the FSS confirmed this universal scaling law and revealed a scaling function with a single exponent $\alpha \approx 1$ to capture the behavior of observables in DTR flows.
+For CL scale-free networks with different initial sizes, our results show that the scaling exponent depends on its degree distribution exponent $\lambda$.
+Notably, for CL or real-world scale-free network with a single initial size, our results show that the observable of the initial network and its subnetworks share the same scaling exponent as the BA network.} These results suggest that subnetworks could also be applied to perform finite-size scaling and the scaling exponent can be determined from a single snapshot of the topology.
+From the perspective of the application, the scaling exponent obtained here can be used as the foundation for predicting the structure and dynamic characteristics of large-scale networks, which has important guiding significance for reducing the time complexity of the large-scale numerical simulation.

-This work was supported by the National Natural Science Foundation of China under Grants No.~61991412 and 61873318, the Frontier Research Funds of Applied Foundation of Wuhan under Grant No.~2019010701011421, and the Program for HUST Academic Frontier Youth Team under Grant No.~2018QYTD07.